pack-of-wolves-co/tac-wii/README.md

 > A programming language inspired by **Typescript**, **Assembly** and **C**.

 ## Introduction

-> **Tac** is currently only being developed by me, Sebastian.
-> The reason I am creating **Tac** is because I wanted to teach my self how to
+> The reason I am port **Tac** is because I wanted to teach my self how to
-> write a compiler.
+> write a make complex wii apps.
 > **Tac** is not to be taken seriously in any kind of way at this moment,
 > since it is just another toy project of mine.

 ## btw
-> By the way, you can watch me work on this compiler on Youtube here:
+> By the way, you can watch sebastian work on this compiler on Youtube here:
 > [https://www.youtube.com/watch?v=PRcMPwaWj1Y&list=PLvaIU2QC2uvFnVxXe-XzXJfd4dXGz5qBB](https://www.youtube.com/watch?v=PRcMPwaWj1Y&list=PLvaIU2QC2uvFnVxXe-XzXJfd4dXGz5qBB)

 ## "Hello World" Example